The Pagodas of Siem Reap

 Wat Kesararam (វត្តកេសារារាម)

 With the grounds surrounded by trees, it is a very pleasant place and the temple features the largest collection of paintings telling Buddha’s life story.
 On the grounds, there are many stupas containing the remains of victims of the Pol Pot era.
 There is a very large shrine at the main entry containing the bones of many which were found inside the temple after the demise of the Khmer Rouge who once used the site as a court.
-Location: On Hwy 6 near to Sokha Angkor Resort.
+Location: On Hwy 6 near Sokha Angkor Resort.
 Read More

 Wat Damnak (ឈាបនដ្ឋានវត្តដំណាក់)

 Wat Damnak is one of the largest, oldest, and most pleasant wat complexes in Siem Reap.
-On the grounds you’ll find many trees, grassed areas often occupied by students between classes, statues, a large Angkor-era style stupa with many reliefs showing different stories, schools, meditation halls, a pavilion, and pond.
+On the grounds you’ll find many trees, grassed areas often occupied by students between classes, statues, a large Angkor-era style stupa with many reliefs showing different stories, schools, meditation halls, a pavilion, and a pond.
 It is also home to the Centre for Khmer Studies.
 Location: Near the Art Center Night Market.
 Read More

 Wat Brasart Entrear (វត្តប្រាសាទឥន្ទ្រា)